fabmarefi/MyRepo/PROJECT_DETAILS.md

 # Project Details

-My motivation to create this project was a desire to create monopoint fuel system injection for a 2 stroke engine 1 cylinder (135cc) using basic sensors and using a specific approuch where I inject to fuel amount using a PWM signal
+My motivation to create this project it was a desire to create Fuel  Injection System (monopoint) for a 2 stroke engine (1 cylinder, 135cc) based on speed-density calculation, where I inject to fuel amount using a PWM signal to simplify my software and its complexity

 ## Core module
 To create this project I choose the Blue Pill dev board because: